 Students who do not follow the Dress Code may be asked to change clothes or remove accessories.
 If the student does not have appropriate alternative clothing at school, it may be necessary for parents to bring appropriate attire or to accompany students home to change.
 The school may also provide appropriate clean clothing if necessary and available.
-Repeated Dress Code infractions may result in additional consequences as noted below in alignment with the district discipline code.
+Repeated Dress Code infractions may result in additional consequences as noted below in alignment with the district code of student conduct.

 First Offense: Student required to change, warning issued, and contact with parents.

 Second Offense: Student required to change, assigned to detention or community service, phone contact with parents.